webflo/drupal-finder/README.md

 This is useful for situations where you are containerizing an application, directories may be in odd places, or a composer.json might be missing since it is unneeded in a final build artifact.

+You are not required to set all the environment variables to use this feature.
+If you set an environment variable, then its associated getter function will return the value assigned to the environment variable.

 ## Examples